For women with postmenopausal osteoporosis at high risk for fracture

 In certain situations, a patient may be required to try a certain drug before the costs of others will be covered by their plan.

 Insurance providers often offer several different levels of healthcare coverage, known as tiers.
 Tiers play a large role in determining the cost to a patient of a prescription medication.
-Usually a drug in a lower tier will be less expensive than those in a higher tier.
+Usually a drug in a lower tier will be less expensive than one in a higher tier.
 Tiers 1 through 3 are fairly common for generic, preferred and/or brand-name drugs.
 The higher tiers are often used for specialty drugs.

 Below is an example of a tier structure that a plan might use.
 Note that tier structures can vary greatly among plans.
 Some plans may only have 2 tiers while others may extend beyond 4 tiers.